pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm.md

 # Input line format

 Assembly code is written in text lines with an optional label field, an optional opcode field and a list of arguments for the opcode.
-A comment starts with a semi-column (```;```) and ends at the end of the line.
+A comment starts with a semi-colon (```;```) and ends at the end of the line.

 Differently to most other assemblers, white space is not significant, i.e. a label can be defined after white space, and an opcode can be written at column 1.